There are 2 basic types of online stores...

-In Chapter 1 of our training course, we discuss the PROs and CONs of each store type.
-(Go read that page if you aren't sure which type of store you'd like to build yet.)
-But if you've decided you're going the affiliate product store route, this blog post basically replaces all of Chapter 1 for you.
-Once you've completed the steps outlined here, you can skip directly to Phase 2.
+In Chapter 2 of our training course, we discuss the PROs and CONs of each store type.
+(Go read that chapter if you aren't sure which type of store you'd like to build yet.)
+But, if you've decided you're going the affiliate product store route, this blog post basically replaces all of Chapter 3 for you.
+Once you've completed the steps outlined here, you can skip directly to Chapter 4.

 How Affiliate Marketing Works

 If you choose to become an affiliate for another retailer, you won't actually buy any products (aka inventory) from a supplier & then resell them to customers.
 Your site will just be an informational site where customers can find & learn about products.
 If they want to purchase a product, they'll click a link (which contains a nifty "tracking code") and be taken to the retailer's site to actually make the purchase.
 And, when a customer you send to their site buys something (which is easily tracked thanks to that "tracking code"), you earn an affiliate-commission.

 The beautiful part about being an affiliate is that you never deal with customers or payments or processing orders.
 The retailer gets to do all that.
 You just send potential customers their way (completely washing your hands of them) and collect your commission check each month.
 No replying to customer inquiries.
 No collecting payments.
 No processing orders.
 No dealing with follow-up questions/issues from customers.
 Your affiliate commission percentage will no-doubt be less than your profit-margin would be as a reseller (someone who buys & then resells products), but your site will be much easier to run.

 Affiliate Terms to Know & Things to Consider